 Teenage Life in Slovakia

-When you’re not at school or spending time with you family, you’ll probably be out and about with your friends.
+When you’re not at school or spending time with your host family, you’ll probably be out and about with your friends.
 Teenagers in Slovakia spend a lot of time outside or playing sports, especially soccer.
 There’s at least one soccer team in every village and town.
 Ice hockey is also popular.
 Slovakia is very mountainous so if you like skiing, you’re in luck come wintertime!

 Bryndzove halusky.